etsuprun/halefdocs/index.rst

 .. image:: /images/hello_world_canvas.png

-Save and export Your project
+Save and export your project
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We need to export the newly created project into a Web ARchive (WAR) application that can be served by the web server as VoiceXML and then read by Halef's Voice Browser.
 A voice browser browses voice/speech web pages (in the VoiceXML format) much like Firefox or Chrome browse HTML pages.